Adam-Alive/name-the-flag-game/README.md

 I chose 20 as the number of questions in order to give the user a sense of 'building up' during the game and to increase their learning opportunities.

 ### Colour Scheme

 In keeping with the simplicity of the game, I wanted to use minimal background colours so chose white and a light blue, also conscious that the flags are the game's focus and should not be crowded out by other colours.

-A darker blue seemed appropriate for the answer buttons, slightly lighter for the navigation buttons and which....
+A darker blue seemed appropriate for the answer buttons, slightly lighter for the navigation buttons and which

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑